-On the basis of detailed invoices in accordance with the breakdown of costs as detailed in the budget (Annex A3 to the Twinning Contract), the MS Project Leader is responsible for soliciting an endorsement of services rendered, corresponding to the period invoiced, from the beneficiary.
+On the basis of detailed supporting documents in accordance with the breakdown of costs as detailed in the budget (Annex A3 to the Twinning Contract and operative side letters under IPA), the MS Project Leader is responsible for soliciting an endorsement of services rendered, corresponding to the period invoiced, from the beneficiary.
 For the sake of expediency, the RTA may request this endorsement.

-The beneficiary administration will provide the 'certified correct' visa based on the quarterly project reports, whereas in the case of decentralised management the CFCU/AO will provide the 'pass for payment' visa after verification that all costs invoiced are eligible and supported by an expenditure verification report or, documentary evidence in case of a random check.
+The beneficiary administration will provide the 'certified correct' visa based on the quarterly project reports, whereas in the case of decentralised management the CFCE/AO will provide the 'pass for payment' visa after verification that all costs invoiced are eligible and supported by an expenditure verification report or, documentary evidence in case of a random check.

-Under ENPI, the beneficiary administration will provide the 'certified correct' visa based on the quarterly project reports, whereas the AO (decentralised) or the Delegation (centralised) will provide the 'pass for payment' visa after verification that all costs invoiced are eligible and supported by an expenditure verification report or, documentary evidence in case of a random check.
+Under ENPI, the beneficiary administration will provide the 'certified correct' visa based on the quarterly project reports, whereas the AO (decentralised) or the EU Delegation (centralised) will provide the 'pass for payment' visa after verification that all costs invoiced are eligible and supported by an expenditure verification report or, documentary evidence in case of a random check.

 7.4.2.
-Documentation in Support of Invoices
+Documentation in Support of Requests for Payment